Share this job:

 - Provide ongoing assessment, problem solving, side-by-side services, skill training, supervision (e.g. prompts, assignments, monitoring, encouragement), and environmental adaptations to assist persons served with activities of daily living (i.e. identifying and attending self-help meetings, support with sponsorship).
 Provide recovery coaching when recoverees have indicated that preference and responded well to that approach.

-- This individual should have experience and knowledge regarding the addiction treatment service system, recovery coaching and other related human services.
+- Experience: Knowledge and experience of the addiction treatment service system, recovery coaching and other related human services